davidgaster/WorldTrotter/README.md

 # WorldTrotter
-Making an app easily language generic (compatible with any language) - Experimenting with projects from Big Nerd Ranch iOS Guide.
+Making an app easily language generic (compatible with any language) - experimenting with projects from Big Nerd Ranch iOS Guide.